Multi-mode architectures for noise-resilient superconducting qubits: Introduction

 Several routes for noise mitigation of superconducting qubits are currently under inspection, both at a software and hardware level.
-Regarding the former, in addition to the development of active error correction schemes, recent years have witnessed the development of quantum error mitigation (QEM) strategies, which consist for instance in a collection of techniques that can reduce the impact of errors at the cost of performing extra measurements and data post-processing~\cite{temme2017, li2017, endo2018, suzuki2022, endo2021, koczor2021, bultrini2021, calzona2022}, already successfully implemented in different experiments~\cite{kandala2019, saga2019, arute2020}.
+Regarding the former, in addition to the development of active error correction schemes, recent years have witnessed the development of quantum error mitigation (QEM) strategies, which include, for instance, a collection of techniques that can reduce the impact of errors at the cost of performing extra measurements and data post-processing~\cite{temme2017, li2017, endo2018, suzuki2022, endo2021, koczor2021, bultrini2021, calzona2022}, already successfully implemented in different experiments~\cite{kandala2019, saga2019, arute2020}.
+Other approaches include the exploitation of dynamical decoupling sequences \cite{paladino2014, bylander2011,uhrig2007,uys2009} as well as the recent implementation of the so-called dynamical sweet spots, which has been successfully used to mitigate errors in both superconducting~\cite{didier2022} and spin~\cite{bertaina2020} qubits.
 At a hardware level, two complementary approaches are currently pursued.
 One is the direct minimization of the noise amplitude, usually achieved by improved fabrication techniques and optimization of material engineering~\cite{krantz2019, kandala2017, neill2018}.
 The second aims at improving the qubit design, by relying on novel geometries, in order to reduce the sensitivity both to charge and flux noise~\cite{doucot2012, gyenis2021, dannon2022, ioffe2002, doucot2002, kitaev2006, brooks2013, smith2020, gladchenko2009, bell2014, pechenezhskiy2020, kalashnikov2020, gyenis2021_exp, chirolli2021}.
 This review mainly focuses on this last approach.
 Specifically, we will discuss novel circuit architectures featuring peculiar computational Hilbert spaces which makes them potentially insensitive to noise.
 We will focus on the so-called multi-mode circuits, which consist of new device designs with a larger number of degrees of freedom with respect to conventional qubits such as transmon~\cite{koch2007} or fluxonium ones~\cite{manucharyan2009} (which are usually described as single-mode circuits).
 There, logical wavefunctions are encoded in different subspaces with non-local nature, which allow for simultaneous exponential suppression of both charge and flux noise.\\